dilner1/Portfolio_one/README.md

 Studio Six is a recording studio that allows potential clients to hire either a recording studio, one of two rehearsal rooms or book equipment through the rental service for live music.
 As this is a business area centered around artists I wanted to give the website a bold look to really capture the eye of the potential client.

-The site uses a one-page format, this makes it especially easy to navigate on mobile and doesn't hinder ease of use on a desktop because of its navigation bar.
+The site uses a one-page format, this makes it especially easy to navigate on mobile and doesn't hinder ease of use on a desktop because of navigation bar follows the user.
 This also gives the site a sleek and modern feel.

 ![responsive design picture](assets/images/responsive_design.png)